Ill health retirement and your pension

 • You will need to complete the forms listed above dependent on your pension scheme.

-If you are a junior doctor
+If you are a resident doctor

 As you are on rotations with a fixed end term it is important that your employer informs NHS Pensions that the contract is terminated on capability grounds and not due to the end of the fixed term contract.